 Applicants are limited to agencies located in Georgia that are 501(c)(3) non-profit organizations that meet the eligibility requirements outlined in this solicitation.
-This RFA is to assist with the funding of state certified domestic violence shelter programs to provide intervention services, awareness, and education to Georgia's citizens on domestic violence prevention strategies that will change the attitudes of communities.
+This RFA is only to address non-residential, supportive services for domestic violence organizations that serve one or more of the identified special populations.